 How to access EAP

-Where a member of the Deakin University community receives a disclosure of sexual assault please read the information included in our Reporting Sexual Assault webpage.
+Where a member of the Deakin University community receives a disclosure of sexual harm please read the information included in our Reporting Sexual Harm webpage.